-Figure 1 illustrates the overall restoration strategy to follow within each of the areas shown in Section 10 'Restoration Paths and Procedures'.
+Figure 1 illustrates the overall restoration strategy the IESO will follow within each of the areas shown in Section 10 'Restoration Paths and Procedures'.
 The guidelines described in this section are summarized in Section 7 'Rules of Thumb'.

 Figure 1: Restoration Strategy